MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-introduction.md

 ---
-title: Manage and optimize orders in the order to cash end-to-end business process
+title: Manage orders in the order to cash end-to-end business process
 description: Get introduced to the order to cash end-to-end business process with an overview of the business process, key benefits, and stakeholders. ms.date: 03/23/2023 ms.topic: conceptual